 Ganesh Chaturthi in Mumbai, Maharashtra

-Though the Ganesh Chaturthi in Mumbai is celebrated with much grandeur in many parts of the country, nothing however comes close to the enthusiasm and the grand scale of events that takes place in Mumbai.
-The festival was initially introduced by the Maratha ruler Shivaji Raje in his days; however it was the freedom fighter Lokmanya Tilak who provided the impetus to make this into a public event.
-The motive behind this was gather people of all faiths to unite against the British rule.
+Though the Ganesh Chaturthi in Mumbai is celebrated with much grandeur in many parts of the country, nothing, however, comes close to the enthusiasm and the grand scale of events that takes place in Mumbai.
+The festival was initially introduced by the Maratha ruler Shivaji Raje in his days; however, it was the freedom fighter Lokmanya Tilak who provided the impetus to make this into a public event.
+The motive behind this was gathered people of all faiths to unite against the British rule.
 Serving its purpose, it went on to become one of Mumbai’s grandest festivals celebrated by everyone regardless of their faiths.

 The local communities take much pride in organizing the event and have healthy competition to outdo one another every year.
 Numerous communities organize their events across Mumbai on both small and large scales with more than 1, 50,000 Ganesh Visarjan happening each year.
 But there are some events that surpass even the large scale and have become an institution where every year crores of devotees flock to see the idols.
 There are five famous Ganesh Mandals that combined, witness more than a million devotees each day, growing more every year.
 Thus Ganesh Chaturthi in Mumbai witnesses the grandest celebration of the elephant deity as compared to any other state or region in India.

 5 must-visit places (Pandals) that makes the most of Ganesh Chaturthi in Mumbai

 Undoubtedly the most popular Ganesh Chaturthi in Mumbai, if the sheer size of the statue doesn’t astonish you, look at the unending line of devotees that is formed just to see the idol up close.
 Apart from it’s grandeur, it is also the most revered Ganesh Mandal in Mumbai.